Trump to bar abortion referrals by family planning clinics

 The rule released Friday pleased religious conservatives, a key building block of the president's political base.
 The plan also would prohibit federally funded family planning clinics from being housed in the same location as abortion providers.

-WASHINGTON — The Trump administration said Friday that it would bar taxpayer-funded family planning clinics from referring women for abortions, a move certain to be challenged in court by abortion-rights supporters.
+WASHINGTON (AP) — The Trump administration said Friday that it would bar taxpayer-funded family planning clinics from referring women for abortions, a move certain to be challenged in court by abortion rights supporters.

 The final rule released Friday by the Health and Human Services Department pleased religious conservatives, a key building block of President Donald Trump’s political base.